YassirJI/AddressBookAppWeb/README.md

 To compile the entire project, run "mvn install".

-To run the application, run "mvn jetty:run" and open http://localhost:8080/ .
+To run the application, run the main method of "MyAddressbookApplication.java" class and open http://localhost:8080/ .

 To produce a deployable production mode WAR:
 - change productionMode to true in the servlet class configuration (nested in the UI class)